 Storm Crow Manor, Toronto

-Storm Crow Manor isn’t a haunted house, per se, but it still deserves a visit by fellow spook enthusiasts.
+Storm Crow Manor isn’t a haunted house in Toronto, per se, but it still deserves a visit by fellow spook enthusiasts.
 Both the interior and exterior of this eerie building are decorated in all things horror and science-fiction.

 It only opened a few years ago, in 2018, by a founder of PopCap Games, John Kapalka.
 He describes it as ‘a sports bar for geeks.’

 This once two-story mansion-turned-spooky game bar has gained lots of traction with locals and tourists alike.
 The Alehouse has many rooms to keep you entertained and scared at times.
 Theme rooms, catacombs, secret doors, and cyberpunk bars.
 You’ll never get bored with this paranormal-themed bar.